The GPT-WritingPrompts Dataset: A Comparative Analysis of Character Portrayal in Short Stories: Conclusion

 \section{Conclusion}

-Neural language models are increasingly being used in text generation tasks that span diverse use-cases, ranging from controlled generation tasks like summarization, question answering, and stylized translations to open-ended creative generation tasks.
-In this work, we studied the properties of one such generative model, \texttt{gpt-3.5}, in the context of a controlled creative generation task: writing a short story in response to a short prompt.
-We expanded the WritingPrompts dataset with \texttt{gpt-3.5} generations to create the GPTWritingPrompts dataset, and used this to compare the GPT generative model with human models of language production in response to the same prompts.
+Neural language models are increasingly being used for a diverse range of text generation tasks, from summarization, question answering, and stylized translation, to open-ended creative generation.
+In this work, we expanded the Reddit WritingPrompts dataset with paired \texttt{gpt-3.5-turbo} generations to create the GPT-WritingPrompts dataset, and use this to compare generative and human models of language production in response to the same prompts.

-Our analysis shows that LLM-generated stories tend to be more positive, less active (lower arousal), and more in-control (higher dominance) when compared to human-written stories, and also demonstrate less variation in these scores across their generations.
+We showed that LLM-generated stories tend to be more positive, less active, and more in-control when compared to human-written stories, and also demonstrate less variation in these scores across their generations.
 We also examined differences in the portrayal of protagonists in these stories when grouped by the narrative style (point-of-view) and inferred gender of the main character, and found that both machine and human generations display significant and consistent biases in how female protagonists are portrayed (higher valence, lower arousal, lower dominance, higher associations with appearance, and lower associations with intellect) when compared to male protagonists.
 These results demonstrate how neural generative models can both differ from, and imitate, human models of language production.
-Our dataset of paired generations is also a useful resource for researchers working on studying these differences both from the perspective of generative models of text and in relation to biases in open-ended generation.
+Our dataset is also a useful resource for researchers working on studying generative models of text in relation to biases in open-ended generation.